-- If there are any blockages, a smaller catheter is laced to first catheter and then let-in to fallopian tube to clear blockage.
+- If there are any blockages, a smaller catheter is laced to the first catheter and then let-in to the fallopian tube to clear the blockage.

-Patients who have suffered from bad infections such as Pelvic Inflammatory Disease, or severe scars from prior surgery may find less success in FTR and this result to marginal chances of pregnancy.
+Patients who have suffered from bad infections such as Pelvic Inflammatory Disease, or severe scars from prior surgery may find less success in FTR and this result in marginal chances of pregnancy.

 Successful FTR and pregnancy chances are less when severe scarring is present from prior surgery or bad infections, such as PID (Pelvic Inflammatory Disease).